-To address the gender pay gap, the Government is introducing a completely new requirement for all large organisations to publish their gender pay gap.
-Employers will need to publish six key metrics, and the information will need to include the difference in hourly earnings as well as the gap in bonus pay.
+To address the gender pay gap, the Government has introduced a completely new requirement for all large organisations to publish their gender pay gap.
+Employers need to publish six key metrics, and the information needs to include the difference in hourly earnings as well as the gap in bonus pay.

-Regulations for the private and voluntary sectors come into force on 6 April 2017, although the information you publish will need to reflect bonuses paid as early as April 2016.
-The Government has also published Regulations for the public sector, which largely mirror those that apply to the private and voluntary sectors.
-One of the main differences is that public-sector employers will need to collect pay information for the pay period within which 31 March falls (as opposed to 5 April for employers in the private and voluntary sectors).
+Regulations for the private and voluntary sectors are in force from 6 April 2017, although the information you publish will need to reflect bonuses paid as early as April 2016.
+The Government has also introduced Regulations for the public sector, which largely mirror those that apply to the private and voluntary sectors.
+One of the main differences is that public-sector employers need to collect pay information for the pay period within which 31 March falls (as opposed to 5 April for employers in the private and voluntary sectors).